nodeschool/cluj/README.md

 # cluj
-repo for organizing the cluj nodeschools
+repo for organizing the cluj nodeschools. this is going to be awesome